Charis-Graham/Hack112/README.md

 7. Have you gone outside today?
 8. Have you meditated today?

-(INSERT SCREENSHOT OF AN EXAMPLE QUESTION BEING ASKED)

 The user can answer a question with just the simple click of a button.
 Some of the answers can be a simple "yes" or "no", while other answers have multiple ranges to select from.
 Every answer comes with an amount of "People Points" which are points added to a score to determine how the robot appears on the screen.